sunnysingh1994/recko/README.md

 # recko
 recko assignment
-This project is solution of flowing problem given to me in recko intervies assignment
+This project is solution of following problem given to me in recko interview assignment

 There are multiple parallel universes.
 Each person in a universe has an identity `id` and a power.
 Power can be a positive or negative integer.
 All people are divided into families identified